Is there anything that the sport can't do?!

 3. Swimming Helps Varicose Veins:

-We previously mentioned that swimming is non-weight bearing, which means less pressure on those veins.
-This decrease in pressure allows for enhanced blood circulation, moving it back to your heart more efficiently than when you're on dry land!
+We already mentioned that swimming is non-weight bearing, which means less pressure on those veins.
+This decrease in pressure allows for enhanced blood circulation, which moves it back to your heart more efficiently than when you're on dry land.
 Swimming also engages so many muscles in your body that is improves your blood flow overall without straining your joints.

 4. Swimming Reverses Aging: